solliancenet/azure-synapse-build-together-blog/Blog-3/operational-data-lecture.md

 Azure Synapse Analytics Studio provides a centralized **Monitor** hub where you can view the Spark applications currently running or have run in your workspace.
 In addition, you can find detailed logs and access the [Spark history server](https://docs.microsoft.com/en-us/azure/synapse-analytics/spark/apache-spark-history-server) of the run.

-In this Task, utilize the Synapse Workspace's **Monitor** hub and **Spark UI** to monitor your Apache Spark jobs for performance issues.
+In this task, utilize the Synapse Workspace's **Monitor** hub and **Spark UI** to monitor your Apache Spark jobs for performance issues.

 1. Stop the Spark session by selecting the **Stop session** button at the upper right-hand corner of the page.